 Vitamin B9 (Folic Acid)

-There are many different ways in which vitamin C helps in the growth of healthy hair, such as:
+As far as the hair is concerned, there are many different ways in which vitamin C helps, such as:

 - This antioxidant can protect the hair from free radical oxidative stress.